adeobootpin/light-tensor/README.md

   * [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/adeobootpin/light-tensor/blob/main/l_ten_benchmarks.ipynb)

 #### Unit tests build instructions (linux only)
-- Install CUDA 10.1 and CUDNN 7 on a computer with an NVIDIA GPU
+- Install CUDA 10.1 and CUDNN 7.6.3 on a computer with an NVIDIA GPU (newer versions should work but have not been tested)
 - Download the source code
   *  use the code download button at the top of this page to get the source code
 - Build the light-tensor library and unit tests